OskarSigvardsson/DailyProgrammerChallenges/easy/shakespeare/shakespeare.md

 Sounds delicious!

 In today's challenge, we will automate this process.
 You will be given the full text of Shakespeare's Macbeth, and then a phrase that's used somewhere in it.
-You will then output the full "chunk" of dialog in which it appears.
+You will then output the full passage of dialog where the phrase appears.

 #Formal inputs & outputs

 ##Input description
 First off all, you're going to need a full copy of the play, which you can find here: [macbeth.txt](https://gist.githubusercontent.com/anonymous/cdf8c606696a471c40c5/raw/0b7128254e52041dfaa4db168083453552ed3608/macbeth.txt).
-Either right click and download that to your local computer, or open it and copy the whole thing into a local file.
-Save it to a folder and open it for reading in your program.
+Either right click and save it to your local computer, or open it and copy the contents into a local file.

 This version of the play uses consistent formatting, and should be especially easy for computers to parse.
-I recommen perusing it briefly to get a feel for how it's formatted, but in particular you should notice this: all dialog is indented 4 spaces, and nothing else is.
+I recommend perusing it briefly to get a feel for how it's formatted, but in particular you should notice this: all lines of dialog are indented 4 spaces, and that is the only thing that is indented that far.

-Second, you will be given a single line containing a quote that appears once somewhere in the text of the play.
-You can assume that the quote matches case with the source material, and that the full quote is contained in a single line.
+Second, you will be given a single line containing a phrase that appears once somewhere in the text of the play.
+You can assume that the phrase uses the same case the source material, and that the full quote is contained in a single line.

 ##Output description

-You will output the line containing the quote, as well the lines above and below it which are also dialog lines.
+You will output the line containing the quote, as well all the lines direcly above and below it which are also dialog lines.
+In other words, output the whole "passage".

-All the dialog in the source material is indented 4 spaces.
-You can choose to keep that indent for your output, or you can remove, whichever you want.
+All the dialog in the source material is indented 4 spaces, you can choose to keep that indent for your output, or you can remove, whichever you want.

 #Examples